It’s time to set the record straight with jewelry insurance.

 Myth #4: It’s only jewelry insurance – I don’t need to update it

 While you can, as we like to say, “set it and forget it”, we would not recommend this.
 Unlike other items, your jewelry could actually increase in value over time.
 For example, imagine that the price of gold skyrockets for a few years.
-If your wedding ring is a gold band, then it might have appreciated in value and your jewelry insurance does not cover it fully.
+If your wedding ring is a gold band, then it might have appreciated in value and your policy does not cover it fully.
 Whether it is an increase in the price of gold, silver, or even gems, your jewelry insurance may not be accounting for your jewelry’s gain in value, since you are only covered based on the jewelry’s worth when you first added jewelry insurance coverage.

 To find out your jewelry’s actual value, have it appraised and include these details: